hpcleuven/VscDocumentation/source/access/macos_client.rst

 NX client
 ---------

-On the KU Leuven/UHasselt clusters it is possible to :ref:`use the NX Client <NX start guide>` to log on to the machine and run graphical programs.
+|KUL| On the KU Leuven/UHasselt clusters it is possible to :ref:`use the NX
+Client <NX start guide>` to log on to the machine and run graphical programs.
 Instead of an X-server, another piece of client software is required.